mzhang00/MKS22X-FinalProject/README.md

 * Made bullet die() true if the lifeTime is greater than or equal to lifeSpan
 * Nullpointer exception fixed, bug caused by accidental switching of initialization between lifeTime and lifeSpan
 * Edited dance phase to give player more room to dodge
+* Fixed leadPlayerShoot by using discriminant or using the monsterPlayerVelocity

 June 3rd 2019:
 =======================================================================================